Offset Explains How He & Cardi B Are

 "You gotta go through steps and different things so that we can grow," he explained.
 "Not on the TV though, real behind the scenes, getting to know each other, getting to know who you’re with and appreciate them all the way around.
 Because that one mistake made me appreciate her."

-When asked if the two had ever tried therapy or counselling, Offset replied that they are "working through it."
+When asked if the two had ever tried therapy or counseling, Offset replied that they are "working through it."

 “Gotta work, gotta keep," he said.
 "Don’t stop… we’re young, man."